alexirpan/alexirpan.github.io/_posts/2015-11-29-mlp-season-5-review.markdown

 date:   2015-11-29 22:06:00 -0800
 ---

+*Very minor spoilers for season 5, use your own judgment.*

 This was a worrying season.
 Not because the episodes were bad, but because the episodes were surprisingly good.